christian-schab/activepieces-serverless-terraform/README.md

 | AP_FRONTEND_URL       | Url that will be used to specify redirect url and webhook url. |
 | AP_EDITION            | (ce = Community Edition, ee = Enterprise Edition)             |

+## FAQ

+#### Why use Upstash instead of AWS ElastiCache or a Redis Docker container?

+I want to keep the overhead costs as low as possible.
+Upstash offers a pay-as-you-go plan with no fixed fee.